 FATCA generally imposes a withholding tax of 30% on certain payments to and from certain non-U.S. financial institutions (including entities such as the Bank).
-Among other requirements, a "foreign financial institution" as defined under the Code (an FFI), such as the Bank, that opts in to comply with FATCA will be required to enter into an agreement (an FFI Agreement) with the U.S. Internal Revenue Service (the IRS).
-Such an agreement will require the provision of certain information regarding the FFI's "U.S. account holders" (which could include holders of the Notes) to the IRS.
-The Bank may opt into the FATCA information reporting regime, and it may be required to collect information regarding the identities of holders of its Notes and deliver such information to the IRS.
+Among other requirements, a "foreign financial institution" as defined under the Code (an "FFI"), such as the Bank, will be subject to 30% withholding on certain U.S. source payments unless it enters into an agreement (an "FFI Agreement") with the U.S. Internal Revenue Service (the "IRS") or is otherwise exempt from or in deemed compliance with FATCA.
+Such an agreement will require the provision of certain information regarding the FFI's "U.S. accountholders" (which could include holders of the Notes) to the IRS.